Reasons for Uncertified Results in Duolingo English Test (DET)

 The review and appeal process

 You clicked submit.
-Now what.
-Every DET attempt goes through the same review pipeline:
+What now?
+Every DET attempt goes through the same review steps:

-The appeal window is 72 hours from the moment you receive the Uncertified notice:
+The appeal window is 72 hours from the time you get the notice:

-- After 72 hours, the button disappears and you cannot submit an appeal for that attempt
+- After 72 hours, the button is gone

-- Appeals are only available if your account is blocked or the invalid attempt consumed your test credit
+- You can only appeal if your account is blocked or the attempt used your test credit

 The decision turnaround is 4 business days: